amandar8529/reactjs-independent-study/entries/entry4.md

 </ul>
 <br>

 <p>I was currently learning about components in React JS, and when I found the tutorial online, the project reinforced the topics I was learning on Codecademy.
-Visualizing the information of Codecademy or seeing the code in action so to speak, was extremely helpful in my understanding of the language. </p>
+Visualizing the information provided by Codecademy or seeing the code in action, so to speak, was extremely helpful in my understanding of the language. </p>

 <p>From the tutorial, I was able to become familiar with coding React JS in Cloud9.
 The article provided me with a coding template to clone into my own workspace.
 I also learned how to code React JS within an HTML page or that the React JS code belongs in between these tags:</p>